 Start with fixing mechanical or structural problems.
 Regardless of whether you wish to sell or stick around for a while, it’s imperative that you fix the earlier mentioned issues before they turn into hazard issues.

-An electrical issue or leaky roof may cause significant and costly problems in future if left unattended.
+An electrical issue or leaky roof with solar PV may cause significant and costly problems in future if left unattended.